-Tendonitis of the shoulder tendons is a repetitive, or overuse injury.
-This is usually due to poor posture and muscle imbalances around the shoulder which put more pressure on one muscle or tendon than it is used to.
+Tendonitis of the shoulder tendons is a repetitive strain, overuse injury.
+It is often due to poor posture and muscle imbalance in the shoulder.
+As a result, stress increases on a particular muscle or tendon.

 It is also common in those who use the shoulder joint excessively, such as throwers (i.e. baseball or field events like javelin) or manual workers such as carpenters and electricians who may work with their arms overhead.
 There are many terms used to describe tendonitis.
 These include tendinopathy, tendinitis, and tenosynovitis.